Updated: Dec 1, 2020

 As a baby or young child there was a negative experience with eating, choking for example.
 It is unlikely there is memory of this but it is driving their unconscious decisions.
 ARFID is their protective mechanism to keep them safe.
 Having food go down the wrong way as an adult is something we all navigate, but as a baby or toddler it can feel as if they might die.

 There may have been a situation where the child felt out of control, such as moving house, a divorce or changing schools.
 As a result they have learnt to control something that is in control....food.

 Most kids do not want ARFID or SED, it's annoying for them to have to explain why they are eating a bag of chips rather than joining in the school camp food.
 It limits their social events and brings unwanted attention.
 While part of them doesn't want this disorder another 'safety' part cannot let it go.

 Hypnotherapy allows the therapist to work with the child's unconscious to bring about change.
 We work with the part of them that has locked down to protect the child.
-Hypnotherapy is a little more gentle than exposure therapy or CBT for ARFID.
+Hypnotherapy is a little more gentle than exposure therapy for ARFID.
 It gets to the core of the problem and is safe and often enjoyable for the child.
 They are not going to suddenly find all foods delicious but the hypnotherapy will open them up to feeling safe experimenting with foods they have previously been unable to consider.
 It can bring about normalised eating.